adityaagarwal1710/Kanban-Board-SuperScholar/README.md

 # Kanban-Board-SuperScholar
-Made A REST API using Express.js and MongoDB
+Made A REST API using Express.js and MongoDB(local database is used)

-To run the file Extract the folder
+To run the file Extract the folder,
 In the console type command nodemon .\App.js
 Server will Run